 A Certificate of Analysis (COA) is the single most important document when evaluating a peptide vendor.
-It's supposed to prove the product is what the label says it is.
-But not all COAs are created equal — some are genuinely useful, and others are basically marketing materials.
+It is supposed to prove the product is what the label says it is.
+But not all COAs are created equal - some are genuinely useful, and others are basically marketing materials.

 What a COA Should Contain